 Alcorn State, MS 39096

 .
 Generally there are two plans offered (Partial Financial Aid and Non-Financial Aid).
 The payment plan is available for the Fall and Spring terms.
-Please not that the Braves Work and Pay should not be used as a resource if a student is on the payment plan.
 Failure to pay the deferred balance by the due dates will result in a late fee of 5%, collection activity, holds placed on the student account and may prevent future eligibility of the payment plan.
-For step-by-step instructions for the Bill + Payment Suite, please click the
+For step-by-step instructions for the Payment Plan, please click the

 To view the plans available for enrollment, please click Bill + Payment Important Information